 This report outlines the remuneration arrangements in place for Key Management Personnel of Harvest Minerals Limited in accordance with the requirements of the Corporation Act 2001 and its Regulations.
-For the purpose of this report, Key Management Personnel of the Company are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any Director (whether Executive or otherwise) of the Group, and includes the Executives in the Company receiving the highest remuneration.
+For the purpose of this report, Key Management Personnel of the Company are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Group, directly or indirectly, including any Director of the Group, and includes the Directors in the Company receiving the highest remuneration.